Hiroshi Maeda

-Hiroshi Maeda (前田 浩, Maeda Hiroshi) is a professional Japanese stunt man and suit actor from Kōchi Prefecture who is best known for portraying the Red Ranger in most of the Power Rangers series as well as the Tyranno Ranger in the 1992 Super Sentai series Kyōryū Sentai Zyuranger.
+Hiroshi Maeda (前田 浩, Maeda Hiroshi) is a professional Japanese stunt man and suit actor from Kōchi Prefecture who is best known for portraying the Red Ranger in most of the Power Rangers series as well as the Tyranno Ranger, Red Hawk and Five Red in the 1992 Super Sentai series Kyōryū Sentai Zyuranger.

 He is a representative of Action School "Hero's Factory", based in Okinawa.
 His height is 176 centimeters.
 Maeda rides Harley-Davidson and Ducati motorcycles.

 Maeda is a freelancer, although he was affiliated with ATC, Japan Action Club (now Japan Action Enterprise) and Red Action Club.
 After working on 1992's Kyōryū Sentai Zyuranger as the Tyranno Ranger, Maeda played the Red Rangers from Power Rangers, which became one of his most notable roles.
 Kazuo Niibori was Maeda's teacher.

 Recently, a high level of action has been announced at an attraction show.
 At Hero's Factory, the school also does junior reading.